 Amigo will also send you alerts to your email or Slack channel with snapshots of the report so that you don’t even have to open the spreadsheet to see your data.

 To set up an alert, click Get Alerts→Add data alert and customise the alert, add the email(s) to which you want the alert sent and/or Slack channel(s).
+Here you can add the emails of all your teammates or anyone you may need to share with.
 Once done, click Set Alert

 Amigo will send you a snapshot of the report periodically, and you always have the latest information wherever you are.